 The Plastic Surgery Integrated Residency is accredited by the Accreditation Council for Graduate Medical Education.

 When you successfully complete the Plastic Surgery Integrated Residency, you will be eligible to take the written examination offered by the American Board of Plastic Surgery.

-In addition to this integrated program, Mayo Clinic offers plastic surgery independent and integrated residencies at its campuses in Phoenix/Scottsdale, Arizona, and Rochester, Minnesota:
+In addition to this integrated program, Mayo Clinic offers both an independent and integrated residency at its campus in Rochester, Minnesota: